-Are you looking for energy efficient windows to replace the draft or leaking windows in your Houston area home?
+Are you looking for energy-efficient windows to replace the draft or leaking windows in your Houston area home?
 The experts at Ultra Windows can find just the product to fit your needs.
-Below, we’ve outlined what to look for when buying or choosing energy efficient windows, but we’d be happy to walk you through the selection process with a free estimate and consultation!
+Below, we’ve outlined what to look for when buying or choosing energy-efficient windows, but we’d be happy to walk you through the selection process with a free estimate and consultation!

-Benefits of Energy Efficient Windows
+Benefits of Energy-Efficient Windows in Houston

-Features of Energy Efficient Windows
+Features of Energy-Efficient Windows

-You still have a lot of choices when it comes to picking out energy efficient windows, but most will feature:
+You still have a lot of choices when it comes to picking out energy-efficient windows, but most will feature:

 - Composite or vinyl – these are the most energy efficient frame materials

 - Double or triple paned glass – often with an insulating gas between each pane